lemire/jstextdecoderbench/README.md

 # JS TextDecoder Benchmark

 This project benchmarks the performance of JavaScript's `TextDecoder` API when decoding different types of Unicode text.
 Specifically, we benchmark the following function `new TextDecoder('utf-8').decode(bytes)`.
+We also provide a browser benchmark.

 ## Installation